Kolossi/kolossi.github.io/_quicktips/git-auto-push-win-nix.md

 git push origin main
 ```

-The `./.git/hooks/post-commit` file is just on local environment, so:
+:information_source: The `./.git/hooks/post-commit` file is just on the local environment, so:
 * it won't get pushed to upstream repo
 * this will need to be redone for each environment/repo clone

 ## Automate commit message

-To also automate the commit message, use the VSCode [git add and commit extension](https://marketplace.visualstudio.com/items?itemName=ivangabriele.vscode-git-add-and-commit)
+To ease things further, [pre-fill the commit message]({{site.url}}/quicktips/git-pre-fill-commit-message.html)